 Arguably the most influential man in the 40K universe, the most powerful mortal psyker, the eldest member of the eldest race, a schemer and planner without peer… and a real dick.
 Eldrad Ulthran: the man, the myth, the legend.
-Click to read on, or check out the Tactics Corner for more reviews and strategies.
+Click to read the CA2018-updated article, or check out the Tactics Corner for more reviews and strategies.

 Eldrad Ulthran is the Eldar’s pinnacle psyker, the prophet of Ulthwe.
 Armed with some of the most potent relics of his race and the most hackneyed plot contrivances Games Workshop can muster, he does what has to be done to ensure the survival of his people and is Always Right About Everything.
 Seriously, though the dude is one of the strongest Farseers in the galaxy and stands with some of the best psykers in the game; if a regular Farseer doesn’t cut it, Eldrad has the extra oomph you may need.

 Eldrad’s statline is pretty similar to that of the basic Farseer; he has mostly the same characteristics, but with notable bumps in a couple places.
 The usual set of numbers (movement 7″, strength 3, leadership 9, two attacks, weapon/ballistic skill 2+) make up the majority of his stats, but he is significantly harder to kill, coming with a sixth wound and an extra point in toughness, not to mention his 3+ invulnerable save.
-For only 50pts more than a basic Farseer, that is a very reasonable asking price for a named character.
+For only 25pts more than a basic Farseer (135 total), that is a very reasonable asking price for a named character.

 Special Rules and Wargear